The port of Helsinki

 Sharing is caring!

-If you have a weekend in Helsinki, read this guide to get tips on how to spend your time, what attractions and neighborhoods to visit, and where to eat and drink.
+If you have 1 day in Helsinki (or a weekend), read this guide to get tips on how to spend your time, what attractions and neighborhoods to visit, and where to eat and drink.
 I love publishing weekend guides, because I realize not all of us have unlimited time to digital nomad all over the place.

-If you have two days in Helsinki, this post provides a sample Helsinki weekend itinerary to follow that hits the highlights, as well as giving you a glimpse of the city’s coffee and sauna culture.
-To be clear, even if your two days don’t happen to be on a weekend…you can still use this Helsinki travel guide.
+If you have two days in Helsinki, I also wrote a sample Helsinki weekend itinerary to follow that hits the highlights, as well as giving you a glimpse of the city’s coffee and sauna culture.
+And as an extra bonus, I included a few day trips in this Helsinki travel guide.

 The snowy streets of Helsinki, Finland, in winter.
 A flag flies on the right side.